AsherCarneiro/macOS-t460-but-needs-drivers/README.md

-# MacOS Kit from OS11 to 13 💻
+# MacOS Kit for BigSur -> Ventura 💻
 ## A kit to install macOS on the ThinkPad T460 (Powered by OpenCore)

 ### Before you continue, let's change to these BIOS Settings for better compatibility